Handling HDMI Events (Fire TV)

-EXTRA_AUDIO_PLUG_STATE) indicating if the HDMI is in connected state or not.
+EXTRA_AUDIO_PLUG_STATE indicating the HDMI connection state (plugged-in or unplugged).

 Applications targeting all Fire OS versions should decide which solution to use based on the runtime API level support of the platform.